PattyHarris/Bootcamp-Week11-reddit-clone/README.md

 1. In this section, we're creating a header bar for each page that provides a somewhat consistent interface for each page.
 2. Just by chance, the subreddit description I tested was 2 lines, which made it disappear in the given space.
 I needed to increase the padding to 20 (instead of 2).

+## Provide Comment Input

+1. Add UI to enable people to add their own comments - this will occur in the 'Post' view.
+2. Add a 'NewComment' component which will be included in the 'Post' component.
+The requests are handled by 'api/comment.js'.
+We may also allow comments to comments, so the 'NewComment' component can be re-used for that purpose.
+3. Import the 'NewComment' component to '[id].js' and add to the page.
+Conditional added to check that the user is logged in.
+4. To test the 'login' check, open an incognito window - that will not have the session set and will indicate that the user needs to log in...